CASE FILE // PC-2026-04

 How does KnowBe4 compare to Hoxhunt?[open]

-KnowBe4 is generally less expensive at equivalent functional tiers.
-Hoxhunt emphasises continuous-per-user-behaviour-tracking while KnowBe4 emphasises content-library breadth.
+KnowBe4 is generally less expensive at equivalent functional levels.
+Hoxhunt emphasises continuous-per-user-behaviour-tracking while KnowBe4 emphasises content-library breadth and its AIDA agent suite.

 Is KnowBe4 effective?[open]